mikecotrone/CalendarTimeChooser/README.md

 What is this Project?

   - This project came out of a need for a professional calendar and time chooser for scheduling

+  - What are the Supported Time Formats for the time chooser picklist?
+        - 12 hour time support only

 How to Use this Project?